Bowman’s Hill Tower

 The Tower is located near the corner of Rt.
-32 (River Road) and Lurgan Road, a few miles south of New Hope, Pa.
-Seasonal operating hours are 10 a.m. to 4 p.m. seven days a week, weather permitting.
-The cost to climb the stairs to the top is $6 per person.
-The Tower also may be seen as part of an $11 combination ticket when visiting other attractions in the Park.
+32 (River Road) and Lurgan Road, a few miles south of New Hope, PA.
+The Tower may be visited on its own or as part of a combination ticket when visiting other attractions in the park.

 One of the biggest misconceptions about the Tower is that it existed during General George Washington’s day.
 In reality, it was built of local field stone in 1929-31 to commemorate what may have been a lookout point for Washington’s troops to watch for enemy activity on the Delaware River.
 Today, historians consider using Bowman’s Hill for a lookout to be more oral tradition than documented fact, however.